databricks-solutions/dais-2024-llm4good/README.md

 # The Model Alignment Solution Accelerator V2
 The Model Alignment Solution Accelerator V2 is available in the [V2 branch](https://github.com/databricks-solutions/dais-2024-llm4good/tree/v2).
+This is the version that was presented at Data+AI Summit 24.

 # Dependencies